Two-stage coding over the Z-channel: Introduction

+We briefly review the combinatorial coding theory literature relevant to our research.
 Without feedback, codes correcting asymmetric errors have been discussed in numerous papers~\cite{borden1983low,kim1959single,varshamov1965theory,klove1981upper,klove1981error,fu2003new,bose1993asymmetric,zhang2019construction}.
 In particular, it is known~\cite{bassalygo1965new,borden1983low} that the asymptotic rate of codes correcting a fraction of asymmetric errors is equal to the asymptotic rate of codes correcting the same fraction of symmetric errors.
 The Plotkin bound~\cite{plotkin1960binary} implies that the cardinality of codes correcting a fraction $(1/4+\epsilon)$ of symmetric errors is bounded by $1+1/(4\epsilon)$ and, thus, the asymptotic rate is zero.
 Therefore, the asymptotic rate of codes correcting a fraction $(1/4+\epsilon)$ of asymmetric errors is also zero.
-However, there remains a question of whether it is possible to construct codes of length $n$ with unbounded cardinality capable of correcting $n(1/4+\epsilon)$ asymmetric errors.
+However, there remains a question of whether it is possible to construct codes of length $n$ with an arbitrary large size capable of correcting $n(1/4+\epsilon)$ asymmetric errors.
 A Plotkin-type bound based on linear programming arguments was derived in~\cite{borden1983low}.
 Moreover, it was claimed that ``there are arbitrarily large codes which can correct $1/3$ asymmetric errors per code letter''.
 As a side result, in Section~\ref{sec::high error low rate codes}, we disprove this statement.

 Under the guise of a half-lie game, coding over the Z-channel with the noiseless feedback has been discussed in \cite{rivest1980coping,cicalese2000optimal,dumitriu2004halfliar,spencer2003halflie}.
 However, in all these papers, only a constant number of errors and fully adaptive strategies were assumed.
 Later, in~\cite{dumitriu2005two} the authors have shown that for a constant number of errors, it is sufficient to use the feedback only once to transmit asymptotically the same amount of messages.
-Feedback codes correcting a fraction $\tau$ of errors in the Z-channel have been discussed in~\cite{dyachkov11upper,deppe2020,deppe2020bounds}.
-In particular, it was shown~\cite{deppe2020} that for any $\tau<1$, the maximal asymptotic rate is positive.
+Feedback codes correcting a fraction $\tau$ of errors in the Z-channel have been discussed in~\cite{dyachkov11upper,deppe2020coding,deppe2020bounds}.
+In particular, it was shown~\cite{deppe2020coding} that for any $\tau<1$, the maximal asymptotic rate is positive.